isomorphic-software/smartclient-docs/classes/DataSource.md

 ### Description
 If we are [loading progressively](#attr-datasourceprogressiveloading), indicates the number of extra records SmartClient Server will advertise as being available, if it detects that there are more records to view (see [lookAhead](#attr-datasourcelookahead)).
 This property has no effect if we are not progressive-loading.

-Note that when viewing DataSource data in a ListGrid, it is not recommended to have the endGap be larger than the [ResultSet.resultSize](ResultSet.md#attr-resultsetresultsize).
-This can result in a situation where the entire range requested by the ResultSet is beyond the true end of the data set, with unpredictable results.

 ### Groups

 - progressiveLoading